An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

 Meanwhile, my character and reputation are under constant attack.
 When I step off that stage, people look at me as if I were a criminal.”

 The only ones Michael still believed after the Chandler disaster were children whose purity and integrity he didn’t doubt.
-Even the example of Jordan Chandler didn’t waver him in his views on the innocence of children as he still thought that youngsters depend on their parents and may be too susceptible to their influence.
+Even the example of Jordan Chandler didn’t shatter his views on the innocence of children as he still thought that youngsters depend on their parents and may be too susceptible to their influence.
 Frank says that children for Michael remained the embodiment of purity and God, and this helped him to still have some hope and survive:

 As far as what was going on with Jordy’s family, we only talked to Michael about it when he brought it up.
 When he did speak about it, it was often in a wistful tone, and I could tell that he was still trying to comprehend the fact that this horrible thing had occurred.